 4.3.4 Term of Credit

-All stormwater utility credits must be inspected and approved by Public Works Department Staff annually.
+All stormwater utility credits must be inspected and approved by Public Works Department Staff upon application and credit renewals.
+Credit renewals occur every 3 years, and the renewal process requires resubmittal of the application forms.

 4.3.5 Indemnification